 School funding is still in crisis in England, Wales and Northern Ireland.
 School budgets are being stretched up and down the UK, with a complex set of circumstances affecting each of the nations.
 For more information about the situation in Wales and Northern Ireland specifically, click on one of the links below, or read on for more information about how we are taking this campaign to those in power.

-This year, the reality of the school funding crisis has really started to hit.
-School funding is still at breaking point as the impact of real terms cuts mean that we need at least an extra £2 billion each year if schools are to avoid having to cut staff or offer fewer subject choices for students.
-The Department for Education have reprioritised funding from the existing education budget to get an extra £1.3 billion into schools but it’s nowhere near enough and the Chancellor doesn’t seem to be listening.
+The reality of the school funding crisis has really started to hit.
+School funding is still at breaking point as the impact of real-terms cuts mean that we need at least an extra £2 billion each year if schools are to avoid having to cut staff or offer fewer subject choices for students.
+The Department for Education has reprioritised funding from the existing education budget to get an extra £1.3 billion into schools but it’s nowhere near enough.

 Parents, pupils and school staff recognise that the real terms school funding cuts are having a serious impact on the education of this generation of pupils.
 Investing in education should be seen an investment in the future and not as a burden on public spending.

 Read more about our Northern Ireland school funding campaign

 Read more about our Wales school funding campaign